How to tell if your AC unit needs a mild repair or totally replaced

 It is not uncommon for someone to turn on their air conditioning for the first time in months, only to find out the system is not responding, and it is often not uncommon for this to happen once summer has rolled around.
 At this point, it may take time for an HVAC repair, because plenty of people did not keep up on maintenance and now need the same repairs.
 Also, costs for these repairs will be higher than if they would have been completed before it was essentially an emergency situation.

 However, what should you do if your AC unit seemed to be fine initially, but has mysteriously stopped working?
-Checking the often-neglected parts of your system like the parts shown below can sometimes offer a solution.
+Checking the often-neglected parts of your system like the parts shown below can sometimes offer a solution to a broken AC.
 Below are some suggestions Trane offers, should your air conditioning randomly stop working properly, or at all.

 No air movement